tbemel/disaster-response/README.md

 3) Load the model into a Flask webserver, using plotly, visualize some of the data and have an interactive message form to use the ML model to predict the classification of the message.

 ### Instructions how to run the app:
+0. Ensure you pip installed the proper python modules as in the file app/requirements.txt
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database